The Postal Service may need a bailout. But it's actually making tons of cash - Local News 8

 The Postal Service may need a bailout.
 But it’s actually making tons of cash

-Lawmakers on Saturday are expected to vote on a bailout for the US Postal Service, which, on paper, has been posting huge losses for years.
+The House of Representatives on Saturday approved legislation for a bailout for the US Postal Service, which, on paper, has been posting huge losses for years.
 But in reality, the agency is generating billions in cash.

 Virtually all of the agency’s financial problems stem from a unique, arcane accounting system that no other business or government body follows and that doesn’t accurately reflect real costs. (“Utterly absurd,” as one lawmaker calls it.)